 • 2025 PenCraft Spring Best Book Awards: Winner for Historical Fiction

-• Additional accolades as finalist, silver medalist, and top-category honoree in Women’s Historical Fiction, Best Adult Book, Asian American Fiction, and Historical Fiction
+• Additional accolades as a finalist, silver medalist, and top-category honoree in Women’s Historical Fiction, Best Adult Book, Asian American Fiction, and Historical Fiction

 Beyond her literary books, Apple designs tools for intentional living.
 In 2023, she published the All-in-One Dotted Journal Notebook, a self-help productivity system inspired by the Bullet Journaling technique and her own method for balancing a demanding life with purpose and peace.